markpbaggett/utk_hyrax_review_docs/docs/source/contents/8_migration_paths.rst

 From Gaps and Analysis:

-    Of the currently available migration tools, migrate_7x_claw is the most robust and well-supported with greatest opportunity to impact a large number of institutions in the Fedora community.
+    Of the currently available migration tools, **migrate_7x_claw is the most robust and well-supported with greatest opportunity to impact a large number of institutions in the Fedora community**.
 As more content types are supported, a greater number of Islandora repositories will be able to be migrated to Islandora 8.
 With over 260 installations around the world running on Fedora 3.x, this represents an enormous opportunity for the Fedora and Islandora communities.

     Migration-utils is a useful tool in principle, but it is hampered by a lack of updates and its support for generic migration use cases.
 However, this represents a potential opportunity for the Fedora community to improve the tool based on the migration needs of those with custom front-end implementations.
 While it wouldn’t be possible to develop a tool that will work out-of-the-box in every scenario, a focus on configurable property mappings and data transformations could make the tool much more useful to the community.

 From Conclusions:

-    While the Islandora community has taken longer to release a version of Islandora that supports Fedora 4.x and higher, their use of Drupal and a common application framework has given them a huge advantage in terms of developing migration tools that will support a majority of use cases in the Islandora community.
+    While the Islandora community has taken longer to release a version of Islandora that supports Fedora 4.x and higher, **their use of Drupal and a common application framework has given them a huge advantage in terms of developing migration tools that will support a majority of use cases in the Islandora community**.
 The greatest gaps in support are therefore with custom Fedora 3.x repositories and those that are using Samvera tools but not a common application like Sufia or Hyrax.
 By taking migration-utils as a starting point and gathering requirements for improvements it would be possible to support a greater number of migration projects throughout the community.

 2. Thinking about Designing a Migration Path and Moving our data to Hyrax from Islandora
 ----------------------------------------------------------------------------------------